 Apart from the tools mentioned above, you can also use tools like Prometheus for monitoring, Helm to manage K8s packages, Flagger to automate canary deployments, Spinnaker for continuous delivery, Concourse CI for continuous integration, and waffle.io, GitHub project boards, Jira, & GitPitch for project management tasks.

 GitOps makes sure there is a ‘source of truth’ for both your infrastructure and application code.
-This increases the overall control, security, stability, consistency, and the speed at which your developers can produce applications.
+This increases the overall control, security, stability, consistency, and speed at which your developers can produce applications.
 Opcito has started assisting selected few clients to take their application development practices to the next level by integrating GitOps into their infrastructure.
-If you are not sure about your efforts for GitOps adoption are focused in the right direction, Opcito is there to help you.
+If you are not sure that your efforts for GitOps adoption are focused in the right direction, Opcito is there to help you.